 Can I Use Solar Panels Without a Solar Battery?

-Yes, you can use solar panels without an energy storage battery.
-In a grid-tied solar power system without energy storage, the solar panels generate electricity when the sun is shining, and this electricity is immediately consumed in the home or fed back into the power grid.
-When solar panels produce more electricity than the home is using, the excess can be sent back to the grid, often earning solar credits or compensation through net metering programs.
-This setup doesn't require a battery for energy storage.
+Yes, you can use solar panels without adding a battery to a solar system.
+In a standard grid-tied system without energy storage, solar panels generate electricity during the day, which is immediately used in the home or fed back into the power grid.
+When excess energy is sent to the grid, homeowners may receive credits or compensation through net metering programs, depending on local policies.

 Adding a Battery to a Solar System Could Be Right For Your Clients